NorthernWidget/ALog/README.md

 "**Serial**" is a library for USB-Serial communications between the computer and the attached Arduino.
 It is a core part of Arduino, and therefore does not have to be "included" at the top in the way the ALog library (farther below) must be.
 To view serial communications, you may open the serial monitor in the Arduino IDE (the figures immediately above describe how to do this).

-Within the `Serial.begin()` command, we set the **baud rate** to "38400"; this is in bits per second. *Techincal note: We choose this rate because it is closer to being integer-divisible by our 8MHz processor clock speed than other baud rates are.*
+Within the `Serial.begin()` command, we set the **baud rate** to "38400"; this is in bits per second. *Technical note: We choose this rate because it is closer to being integer-divisible by our 8 MHz processor clock speed than other baud rates are.*

-the **pinMode** command can be set to **input** or **output**; "input" means that the pin is ready to read an incoming signal; output means that it maximizes the amount of electrical current it can source to send a strong output signal that is also enough (40 mA absolute maxumim) to power basic devices.
+the **pinMode** command can be set to **input** or **output**; "input" means that the pin is ready to read an incoming signal; output means that it maximizes the amount of electrical current it can source to send a strong output signal that is also enough (40 mA absolute maximum) to power basic devices.

 #### Loop